walker76-school/athleticstorm/FinalDocumentation/Local Dev Setup and Config.md

 These 3 basic packages are required to be able to use Kubernetes.
 Install these packages using the following commands:

-\&gt; sudo yum install -y kubelet kubeadm kubectl
+>sudo yum install -y kubelet kubeadm kubectl

-\&gt; systemctl enable kubelet
+>systemctl enable kubelet

-\&gt; systemctl start kubelet
+>systemctl start kubelet

 You have now successfully installed Kubernetes including its tools and basic packages.